tabinfl/mage-server/docker/README.md

 _NOTE:_ All of the following `docker-compose` commands described below assume you are operating from the [`docker`](docker) directory.

-After the initial `build` and `up` commands, you can use `docker-compose stop` and `docker-compose start` to stop and start the service containers.
+After the initial `up` command, you can use `docker-compose stop` and `docker-compose start` to stop and start the service containers.

 You can use [`docker-compose ps`](https://docs.docker.com/compose/reference/ps/) to see the state of the MAGE service containers.
 ```bash